jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 Why should we use energy scenarios and what do they tell us about our future energy demand and supply?

 Is a 100% renewable energy supply plausible by 2050?

+###### Trends in the Global energy use

+The energy use coming from the commercial or service sector is strongly rising .
+This is especially the case for the developed countries